christophe-rd/wildchrokie/notes/CoreXCookies.md

 Outer ring 2023.
 Confident.
 ### BETALL_WM8B_P95_guides
 TO CHECK : the name because 95 doesnt exist.
 Most probably WM8D P5 BECAUSE WM8 P9 has already a core.
 To measure by comparing it at WM8D P5, which is not 8D, but 8B.
-TO DO:
+Decision:
-1. Change cookie name WM8D P5 --> WM8B P5
+1. Changed cookie name WM8D P5 --> WM8B P5
 2. Change core name WM8B P95 -->WM8B P5
 3. Years are changed on the cookie so nothing to do there.

 ### Core BETALL WM9 P5
 Cookie most likely collected in the fall so last ring would be 2023.
 To confirm, but if it's the case, then ALREADY changed years to correct ones.
 Outer is 2023.
 Pretty confident.
 Csv is updated so nothing to do with this cookie.